 Front Of The House Restaurant Operations

-Front-of-the-house operations are those which the customers are in direct contact with.
+Front-of-the-house operations are those with which the customers are in direct contact with.
 These operations play a role in creating an impression of your restaurant and providing satisfactory services to the customers.
-Major front-of-the-house operations include ensuring a great guest experience by efficient order taking process and customer engagement.
+Major front-of-the-house operations include ensuring a great guest experience by efficient order-taking process and customer engagement.

 Back Of The House Restaurant Operations

-Back-of-the-house operations are those restaurant operations which play a crucial role in running of the restaurant, but the customers are in no contact with them.
-They are the administrative or kitchen operations which influence customer experience at the restaurant, but indirectly.
+Back-of-the-house operations play a crucial role in running the restaurant, but the customers are in no contact with them.
+They are the administrative or kitchen operations that influence customer experience at the restaurant, but indirectly.
 In a sense, they add value to the front-end operations and include order preparation and inventory management.

 Both front-of-the-house and back-of-the-house operations are necessary for a restaurant’s success.
-The employees on both the ends work as a synchronized unit to create and deliver a phenomenal restaurant experience.
-While the front of the house operations is responsible for customer service, back of the house operations impact the costs involved in running a restaurant.
+The employees on both ends work as a synchronized unit to create and deliver a phenomenal restaurant experience.
+While the front of the house operations is responsible for customer service, back-of-the-house operations impact the costs involved in running a restaurant.

-Here is how you can leverage technology to optimize your front-end and back-end operations and improve your restaurant’s performance.
+Here is how you can leverage technology for optimizing restaurant operations of your front-end and back-end operations and improve your restaurant’s performance.